Department Honors Programs in Philosophy & SEAL

 Probation and Dismissal from the Program

-- No student with an F* (indicting academic dishonesty) on their transcript is eligible for Departmental Honors in Philosophy.
+- No student with an F* (indicting academic dishonesty) on their transcript is eligible for Departmental Honors.

-- Continuing Honors Students who fail to meet any of these requirements will be given a semester of probation to correct any deficiencies.
+Continuing Honors Students who fail to meet any of these requirements will be given a semester of probation to correct any deficiencies.
 While in the probationary semester, a priority registration time will not be assigned.
 Honors Students who fail to meet requirements after a semester of probation will be dismissed from the program.
-Students who have been dismissed may submit an appeal for an extra semester of probation by using this form.